 Exit Test Mode

 Remove power from the QOR engine.
-Flip the console back over and move the test mode jumper back to its original positions.
-Remove the canbus cable and -attach the bottom panel.
-Then reattach the canbus cable, and power the QOR engine back up.
+Flip the console back over and move the test mode jumper back to its original position.
+Remove the CanBus cable and -attach the bottom panel.
+Then reattach the CanBus cable, and power the QOR engine back up.

 Let us know how we can help